-The Cauchy-Schwarz inequality follows immediately, since $\langle f{\perp}, f{\perp} \rangle \geq 0$.
+The Cauchy-Schwarz inequality follows immediately, since $\langle f{\perp}, f{\perp} \rangle \geq 0$ .

 To formalize Cauchy-Schwarz, VNC1 uses second-order objects F and G encoding integer vectors f and g.
-As discussed above, F(i, k) indicates that $f_i = k$, and similarly for G(i, k).
+As discussed above, F(i,k) indicates that $f_i=k$ , and similarly for G(i,k).
 The permitted values of i and k are bounded by integers, e.g., i < n and k < m.
-Given F and G encoding arbitrary (integer) vectors f and g, and an integer $c \ge 0$, VNC1 can prove the existence of vectors encoding f + g and cf using Σ_0^B -comprehension.
-Vector summation is well-known to be Σ_1^B -definable in VNC1 [CN10] based on the formalization of carry-save-addition ([Bus87]); in fact, since we are only summing vectors of integers, the Numones function suffices to define vector summation.
-This allows VNC1 to define summations such as $\sum_i f_i$, and $\langle f, g \rangle = \sum_i f_i g_i$.
-In addition, identities such as $\sum_i f_i + \sum_i g_i = \sum_i (f_i + g_i)$ and $\sum_i cf_i = c \sum_i f_i$ and $\langle f, g + h \rangle = \langle f, g \rangle + \langle f, h \rangle$ are VNC1-provable.
+Given F and G encoding arbitrary (integer) vectors f and f and an integer f and f are vectors encoding f and f are vector summation is well-known to be f definable in VNC1 [CN10] based on the formalization of carry-save-addition ([Bus87]); in fact, since we are only summing vectors of integers, the f the f define summations such as f and f are vector summation.
+This allows vector f to define summations such as f and f and f and f are f and f are vector f and f are vector

-This vector summation is almost enough to permit VNC1 to formalize the above proof of Cauchy-Schwarz; however, the proof above has a division by $\langle g, g \rangle$, and uses summations of rationals, not of integers.
-As was discussed earlier, it is not clear whether VNC1 can be extended to form summations of arbitrary vectors of rational numbers - at least, when the denominators might be relatively prime - because of the difficulty of computing a least common multiple of the denominators.
-But, for Cauchy-Schwarz for integer vectors f and g, VNC1 can just multiply through by $\langle g, g \rangle$ and use integer vector summation.
-That is, set $f_2 = \langle f, g \rangle g$, and $f_1 = \langle g, g \rangle f{\perp} = \langle g, g \rangle f - f_2$.
-Then, following the reasoning above, VNC1 proves
+This vector summation is almost enough to permit VNC to formalize the above proof of Cauchy-Schwarz; however, the proof above has a division by $\langle g,g\rangle$ , and uses summations of rationals, not of integers.
+As was discussed earlier, it is not clear whether VNC can be extended to form summations of arbitrary vectors of rational numbers - at least, when the denominators might be relatively prime - because of the difficulty of computing a least common multiple of the denominators.
+But, for Cauchy-Schwarz for integer vectors f and g, VNC can just multiply through by $\langle g,g\rangle$ and use integer vector summation.
+That is, set $f_2 = \langle f,g\rangle g$ , and $f_1 = \langle g,g\rangle f\perp = \langle g,g\rangle f - f_2$ .
+Then, following the reasoning above, VNC proves

-$$\langle g,g\rangle^2 \langle f,f\rangle^2 = \langle f_1,f_1\rangle + \langle f,g\rangle^2$$
+$$\langle g, g \rangle^2 \langle f, f \rangle^2 = \langle f_1, f_1 \rangle + \langle f, g \rangle^2$$

-From this, since $\langle f_1, f_1 \rangle \ge 0$ and taking square roots, VNC1 proves the Cauchy-Schwarz inequality.
+From this, since $\langle f_1, f_1 \rangle \geq 0$ and taking square roots, VNC proves the Cauchy-Schwarz inequality.

-6.6 Formalizing edge expansion properties in VNC1
+6.6 Formalizing edge expansion properties in VNC

-We first discuss how Lemma 4.2 can be stated by VNC^1 , and how its proof can be formalized in VNC^1 .
-The statement of Lemma 4.2 uses two distributions: an arbitrary distribution π and the uniform distribution u.
+We first discuss how Lemma 4.2 can be stated by VNC, and how its proof can be formalized in VNC.
+The statement of Lemma 4.2 uses two distributions: an arbitrary distribution $\pi$ and the uniform distribution u.
 The uniform distribution u is just the vector with constant entries 1/n: these of course all share n as their common denominator.
-However, even to state Lemma 4.2 in VNC^1 , we need to make the additional assumption that the entries in π are rational numbers that share a common denominator.
-(Otherwise it is unclear whether the vector summation implicit in the statement of Lemma 4.2 is definable in VNC^1 .)
-We henceforth make this assumption about π .
+However, even to state Lemma 4.2 in VNC, we need to make the additional assumption that the entries in $\pi$ are rational numbers that share a common denominator.
+(Otherwise it is unclear whether the vector summation implicit in the statement of Lemma 4.2 is definable in VNC.)
+We henceforth make this assumption about $\pi$ .
 Similarly, the Claims 4.3, 4.4 and 4.5 use vectors f, h and g; we also must assume that these vectors contain either integers, or rationals with a common denominator.